-Species of Special Concern Species Status Habitat Occurrence in the Project Site Mountain plover (Charadrius montanus) CSC Forages in short grasslands and freshly plowed fields of the Central Valley.
+Species Status Habitat Occurrence in the Project Site Mountain plover (Charadrius montanus) CSC Forages in short grasslands and freshly plowed fields of the Central Valley.
 Possible.
 The Project Site and Access Corridor provide potential winter foraging habitat for this species; however, the species does not breed in this region.
 Burrowing owl (Athene cunicularia) CSC Frequents open, dry annual or perennial grasslands, deserts, and scrublands characterized by low growing vegetation.
 Dependent upon burrowing mammals, most notably the California ground squirrel, for nest burrows.
-Present.
-The site visits in April and May of 2018 and April of 2019 identified burrowing owls on the western edge of the Project Site.
-They were also identified in the canal south of Laurel Avenue which occurs adjacent to the site and in burrows and pipes within the vicinity of the site.
+Possible.
+The site visits in April and May of 2018 and April of 2019 identified burrowing owls in the canal south of Laurel Avenue located 1.5 miles north of the site to the site and in burrows and pipes within the vicinity of the site.
 Currently, suitable habitat onsite consists mainly of man-made 'burrows', such as pipes and some ground squirrel burrows.
 As burrowing owls are known to be in the area, it is possible they may occur along portions of the Access Corridor.
 Long-eared owl (nesting) (Asio otus) CSC Occur on edge habitats including in clumps of trees or edges of open forests that are adjacent to grasslands, shrublands, wetlands, marshes, and farmlands.
 Need stick nests built by other birds in trees.
 Possible.
-Although the Project Site does not support suitable nesting habitat for this species except for the potential for nesting to occur on utility poles, small clumps of suitable trees do exist in the vicinity of the site at the off-site tailwater pond off the southwest corner of the site; therefore, long-eared owls may use the Project Site and Access Corridor as foraging area.
+Although the Project Site does not support suitable nesting habitat for this species except for the potential for nesting to occur on utility poles, small clumps of suitable trees do exist in the vicinity of the site at the off-site tailwater pond located 1.0 miles west of the site; therefore, long-eared owls may use the Project Site and Access Corridor as foraging area.
 Black swift (Cypseloides niger) CSC Migrants found in many habitats of state; in Sierra nests are often associated with waterfalls.
 Absent.
 The Project Site and Access Corridor do not provide suitable breeding or foraging habitat for this species.
 Vaux's swift (Chaetura vauxi) CSC Migrants move through the foothills of the western Sierra in spring and late summer.
 Some individuals breed in the region.
 Absent.
 The Project Site and Access Corridor do not provide suitable breeding or foraging habitat for this species.
 Loggerhead shrike (Lanius ludovicianus) CSC Frequents open habitats with sparse shrubs and trees, other suitable perches, bare ground, and low herbaceous cover.
 Can often be found in cropland.
 Present.
 This species was observed on the Project Site during the April 2019 site visits.
-The Solar Blue site may support marginal nesting habitat within vegetated canals of the site, and shrubs along the Access Corridor would also support suitable nesting habitat.
+The Chestnut Solar site may support marginal nesting habitat within vegetated canals of the site, and shrubs along the Access Corridor would also support suitable nesting habitat.
 Yellow-headed blackbird (Xanthocephalus xanthocephalus) CSC Occurs in freshwater marshes with cattails, tule, and bulrush during the summer and open, cultivated fields and pastures in the winter.
 Possible.
 The larger canals of the site support potential breeding and foraging habitat for this species and the smaller canals of the site support foraging habitat for this species.